OpenNebula/docs/source/deployment/sunstone_setup/suns_advance.rst

     :vnc_proxy_key: /etc/one/ssl/opennebula-key.pem
     :vnc_proxy_ipv6: false

 If using a selfsigned cert, the connection to VNC window in Sunstone will fail, either get a real cert, or manually accept the selfsigned cert in your browser before trying it with Sunstone.
 Now, VNC sessions should show "encrypted" in the title.
+You will need to have your browser trust that certificate, in both 443 and 29876 ports in the OpenNebula IP or FQDN.

 Running Sunstone with Passenger using FreeIPA/Kerberos auth in Apache
 ---------------------------------------------------------------------